-- a) Athlete Biological Passport data for International-Level Athletes and National-Level Athletes and , - b) Whereabouts information for Athletes including those in Registered Testing Pools.

-- d) Results Management decisions (including whereabouts failures). - 14.5.1 To facilitate coordinated test distribution planningandto, avoid unnecessary duplication in Testing by various Anti-Doping Organizations, and to ensure that Athlete Biological Passport profiles are updated, each Anti-Doping Organization shall report all In-Competition and Out-of-Competition tests on such Athletes to the WADA clearinghouse, to WADA by entering the Doping Control forms into ADAMS within the timelines contained in the International Standard for Testing and Investigations. - 14.5.2To facilitate WADA's oversight and appeal rights for TUEs, each Anti-Doping Organization shall report all TUE decisions using ADAMS within the timelines outlined in the International Standard for Therapeutic Use Exemptions. - 14.5.3 To facilitate WADA's oversight and appeal rights for Results Management, Anti-Doping Organizations shall report the following information into ADAMS in accordance with the requirements and timelines outlined in the International Standard for Results

-Management: (a) notifications of anti-doping rule violations and related decisions for Adverse Analytical Findings; (b) notifications and related decisions for other antidoping rule violations that are not Adverse Analytical Findings; (c) whereabouts failures; and (d) any decision imposing, lifting or another system approved by WADA, as soon as possible after such tests have been conducted.
-This informationreinstating a Provisional Suspension.

-14.5.114.5.4The information described in this Article will be made accessible, where appropriate and in accordance with the applicable rules, to the Athlete, the Athlete's National Anti-Doping Organization and International Federation, and any other Anti-Doping Organizations with Testing authority over the Athlete.126
+- a) Athlete Biological Passport data for International-Level Athletes and National-Level Athletes and whereabouts. - b) Whereabouts information for Athletes including those in Registered Testing Pools, - c) TUE decisions, and - d) Results Management decisions. - To facilitate coordinated test distribution planning and to avoid unnecessary duplication in Testing by various Anti-Doping Organizations, and to ensure that Athlete Biological Passport profiles are updated, each Anti-Doping Organization shall report all In-Competition and Out-of-Competition tests on such Athletes to the WADA clearinghouse, using ADAMS or another system approved by WADA, as soon as possible after such tests have been conducted.
+This WADA by entering the Doping Control forms into ADAMS within the timelines contained in the International Standard for Testing and Investigations. - 14.5.2 To facilitate WADA's oversight and appeal rights for TUEs, each Anti-Doping Organization shall report all TUE decisions using ADAMS within the timelines outlined in the International Standard for Therapeutic Use Exemptions. - To facilitate WADA's oversight and appeal rights for Results Management, Anti-Doping Organizations shall report the following information into ADAMS in accordance with the requirements and timelines outlined in the International Standard for Results Management: (a) notifications of anti-doping rule violations and related decisions for Adverse Analytical Findings; (b) notifications and related decisions for other anti-doping rule violations that are not Adverse Analytical Findings; (c) whereabouts failures; and (d) any decision imposing, lifting or reinstating a Provisional Suspension. - The information described in this Article will be made accessible, where appropriate and in accordance with the applicable rules, to the Athlete, the Athlete's National Anti-Doping Organization and International Federation, and any other Anti-Doping Organizations with Testing authority over the Athlete.